shrestha-bishal/lunex-api/playground/simple-udn-app/README.md

 # RestClient UMD Vanilla JavaScript Example
-This example demonstrates how to use the @bishal-shrestha/rest-client library’s UMD bundle in a simple HTML page with vanilla JavaScript.You can load the UMD bundle either via CDN or locally from the installed package.
+This example demonstrates how to use the lunex-http library’s UMD bundle in a simple HTML page with vanilla JavaScript.You can load the UMD bundle either via CDN or locally from the installed package.

 ### Using the UMD bundle via CDN
 - Include the RestClient UMD bundle from a CDN in your HTML.